LeftClicka/Forge-1.7.10-JNI-SDK/README.md

 **Getting Classes:** To receive java class references (`jclass`), use the Java::GetClass function.
 Do not use JNI's built-in FindClass function, as that cannot find classes loaded by Forge's class loader.

-**Memory Management:** The wrappers never take ownership of object references.
-You are responsible for memory management: you retrieve a `jobject`, wrap it, operate on it, and then free the `jobject`.
-Everything returned is a local reference, unless the function name and documentation clearly state otherwise.
-Wrapper methods will never return other wrappers; they will return plain `jobjects` that you must then rewrap.
-This design ensures you are forced to explicitly handle and free all `jobjects` you receive.
+**Memory Management:** The wrappers take ownership of object references.
+They will free it when they go out of scope or are deleted.
+You can explicitly use the methods `NewLocal()` and `NewGlobal()` to receive a copy of the underlying reference.
+You can also explicitly delete the references using `Delete()`.
+When you create a wrapper, you take ownership of it.
+Copy constructor and the assignment operator are deleted.
+You can only move the wrapper.
+If wrappers need to be passed, pass by reference or pass the underlying jobject.

 **JVM Attachment:** `Java::Attach` should be called at the beginning of your logic and `Java::Detach` at the end.
 This attaches the calling thread to the JVM and initializes the `JNIEnv` pointer, which can then be retrieved with `Java::GetEnv`.